bisakha/Adam_Packers_Data/README.md

 2.Please change line 6 to the path to your .mat file.
 (Eg: H116_z150_dfofOut.mat).
 These are raw traces without any baseline correction.

-3. The code for merging baseline corrected series from Jordi is in baseline_corrected.m
+3.The code for merging baseline corrected series from Jordi is in baseline_corrected.m

 The code to generate the video from the images is in im2vid.m.
 Please change line 2 in im2vid.m to point to your folder of images corresponding to 20130523_H116_T-003.
 You can download the images folder corresponding to